cjie888/django-toollib/README.md

-Django-toollib is a common module building on top of django, include sending email, rendering template, pagination etc.
+Django-toollib is a common module building on top of django, include sending email, rendering template, pagination, verification code etc.

 ### Sending Email <br/>
 You should change the email configuration in setting.py file first.